linanok/linanok-platform/README.md

 # Linanok Platform

-Linanok Platform is a professional URL shortening application designed for organizations and companies.
+Linanok is a professional URL shortening application designed for organizations and companies.
 This repository provides prebuilt Docker images and an easy deployment process.

 > **Note:** The prebuilt Docker images only support PostgreSQL as the database backend.
-If you need to use a different database, you'll need to build the images from source.
+If you need to use a different
+> database, you'll need to build the images from source.

 ## Quick Start